 In such instances, we’re quick to jump to fast solutions, like too much caffeine to keep energized, and poor self-care habits at home, such as lack of motivation to eat healthy or exercise.
 Our coping mechanisms turn into bandaid-type fixes that don’t teach us how to deal with stress in ways that promote health and well-being, long-term.

-The following list recommends coping skills that take us out of our reactive state, and into a mindset that is more aware of our stressors.
+The following list recommends coping strategies for stress that take us out of our reactive state, and into a mindset that is more aware of our stressors.
 This awareness is a key step into developing controls that will help you not only deal with stress, but do it in a way that continues to promote healthy habit patterns.

 1. Conscious Breathing

 When we become stressed, we tend to lose touch with our conscious breathing awareness.
 In other words, we hold our breath, or fall into shallow breathing.
 This, in turn, affects the body on a cellular level, and kicks on the sympathetic nervous system, which primes us for reaction.
 Unfortunately, many of us tend to stay in this reactive state for long periods of time, constantly jumping at or running after tasks, sensations, and more stress.

 What’s worse is that consistent shallow breathing not only causes more tension in the jaw, neck, low back, and other body areas; but it also significantly reduces a certain type of white blood cell that is responsible for warding off diseases, infections, and inflammation .
 Our breath is literally keeping us healthy and alive.

 When facing a stressful situation, a good practice is to pause and return to your breathing.
 Long, deep breaths in and out have shown to promote a sense of calm and re-centering, necessary for returning to the issue at hand with a clearer head.

 Ensuring that your breath fills your belly and your lungs is vital in promoting diaphragmatic breathing that will not only ground the body, but also the mind.